eclipse-openj9/openj9-docs/docs/vgclog.md

 # Verbose garbage collection logs

-[Garbage collection](gc.md) (GC) reclaims used memory in the heap for reuse.
+Garbage collection (GC) reclaims used memory in the Java&trade; object heap for reuse.
 During cleanup of the heap, the verbose GC logs, when enabled, capture information about the different GC operations that are involved in the GC cycles.
 GC operations aim to reorganize or reclaim memory.

 Verbose GC logs contain information about GC operations to assist with the following actions:

 - Tuning GC and improving application performance.
 - Troubleshooting GC operations and policies.
-For example, analyzing long pauses, or determining how free memory is divided in the heap before and after a GC cycle.
+For example, analyzing long pauses, or determining how free memory is divided in the Java&trade; object heap before and after a GC cycle.

 Verbose GC logs, when enabled, begin capturing information as soon as GC is initialized.

 To help you visualize and analyze the GC, you can feed verbose GC log files into various diagnostic tools and interfaces.
 Examples include tools such as the [Garbage Collection and Memory Visualizer extension for Eclipse](https://marketplace.eclipse.org/content/ibm-monitoring-and-diagnostic-tools-garbage-collection-and-memory-visualizer-gcmv), and online services such as [GCEasy](https://gceasy.io).

-**Note:** You can run one or more GC traces by using the ['-Xtgc' option](xtgc.md) to get more detailed information to help diagnose GC problems or perform finer tuning.
+**Note:** You can run one or more GC traces by using the [`-Xtgc` option](xtgc.md) to get more detailed information to help diagnose GC problems or perform finer tuning.

 ## How to generate a verbose GC log